 - Best Time: Year-round

-Wolves are some of the most feared yet misunderstood creatures you’ll find in Canada.
+Wolves are some of the most feared yet misunderstood creatures you’ll find on a Canadian wildlife holiday.

 These beautiful and intimidating animals roam the remote wildernesses across the entire country, but despite their huge numbers, seeing one in the wild is quite rare for the average tourist.